rur/treetop-client/README.markdown

 	}
 })
 ```
-This custom compose implementation will be triggered if both new and old elements have matching _treetop-compose_ attributes.
+This custom merge implementation will be triggered if both new and old elements have matching _treetop-merge_ attributes.
 Like so,
 ```
-<ul treetop-compose="append-children"><li...
+<ul treetop-merge="append-children"><li...
 ```

 ## Browser Support & Ployfills